Skip to content

 How to work with a passive communicator

-Passive communicators require a bit more work than the other types to really improve communication and establish healthy relationships (both at home and in the workplace).
-You need to show patience and understanding and not hold the same standard of communication for them.
+Passive communicators require a bit more work than the other types to improve communication and establish healthy relationships (both at home and in the workplace).
+You need to show patience and understanding and not hold the same communication standard for them.
 Give them an outlet to express themselves in written form, if possible.

-They should have a safe space to voice their opinion without fear of being criticized.
+They should have a safe space to voice their opinions without fear of criticism.
 Ask them open-ended questions to avoid simple, one-word answers.
 Practice active listening and pay attention to their verbal and non-verbal cues.

 2. Aggressive communication style

 The aggressive communicator is the exact opposite.
 They’re very confident about their point of view, and they have no qualms about sharing it with others.
-Their very aggressive communication style may appear rude, as they have a hard time listening to alternative opinions, and they have no issues interrupting others as they speak.
+Their very aggressive communication style may appear rude, as they have difficulty listening to alternative opinions and have no issues interrupting others as they speak.

 Signs of an aggressive communication style in the workplace

 Unlike others, an aggressive communication style is easy to spot, as an aggressive communicator will not avoid eye contact.
-In fact, aggressive communicators will most often maintain direct eye contact while bringing their own ideas to a conversation.
+Aggressive communicators will most often maintain direct eye contact while bringing their ideas to a conversation.

-Someone who prefers aggressive communication usually has a hard time listening to points of view differing from theirs, making them seem, well, more aggressive than others with different communication styles.
+Someone who prefers aggressive communication usually has a hard time listening to points of view differing from theirs, making them seem more aggressive than others with different communication styles.
 Aggressive communicators don’t shy away from telling you that you’re wrong.

 How to work with an aggressive communicator